 About

-The Center for Media and Information Literacy was established in 2012 at the Klein College of Media and Communication, Temple University as a hub for research, outreach, education, and professional development on issues involving media literacy and information literacy locally, nationally, and internationally.
+The Center for Media and Information Literacy was established in 2012 at the Klein College of Media and Communication, Temple University as a hub for research, outreach, education, and GLOBAL COLLABORATIONS on issues involving media literacy and information literacy locally, nationally, and internationally.

 Our work is strategically aligned around three areas: